OpenSourceEBike/Bafang_M500_M600/Hardware/README.md

 m500: 7:32

 Here are a few pictures of people trying to find the stock gearing part numbers:
 `TODO: Insert images`

+## Controller hardware module

+It should technically be possible to transplant a m600 module into a m500, however: one would need to change the wiring from the board to the motor (phase wires) in such a way that the colors line up.
+The differences are mostly the fact that the m500 has 1 instead of 2 shunt resistors in the m600 and the m600 seems to have one or more extra MOSFETS

+`TODO: Insert images`